 The greatest part has to be how easy it is to find and not to mention the price.
 I purchased the bottle and applied it every night over my eyebrows and within a few weeks I noticed significant hair growth and within two months I no longer needed to apply it at all.
 I'd definitely recommend this to someone trying to regrow hair but perhaps not to someone thinking of applying it to their eyelashes, do to it's extremely oily texture.

-Castor oil is my new found love.
-I finally bought the Heritage Products brand from Vitacost ($10 off referral at bottom of review) for $9 about 5 months ago .
-I have been using it in my hair masks and have noticed improvements in a couple areas.
+Castor oil is one of my favorite oils.
+It's dirt cheap, versitile, natural and works very well.
+I have been using it once a month in hair masks for about 8 months now.
+I have noticed improvements in my hair in a couple areas.
 I started to go into a shedding cycle about a week or so before I first tried it, and the shedding immediately decreased.
-Overall, my shedding is very minimal now, even for a non shedding period.
-I have quite a few little hairs growing around the crown of my head now too.
-After I do a hair mask my hair feels very strong.
+Overall, my shedding has been very minimal now, and it was reduced from the first use.
+I had quite a few little hairs grow in around the crown of my head, and after I do a hair mask my hair feels very strong.
 The strands actually feel like they are thicker and breakage/split ends have decreased which means thatís not just in my mind!
 The shine is off the charts too (not in a bad way).

 Castor Oil (Ricinus communis) is a vegetable oil extracted from the castor bean (actually a seed).
 It is very thick and has a slightly sticky texture.
 It appears as a clear to pale yellow liquid depending on the level of refinement (colorless being the most refined).
 Castor Oil is very useful for dry, brittle, damaged hair and particularly for hair loss because of the verity of beneficial Acids it naturally contains.